rylincoln/developer.fulcrumapp.com/_expression-examples/comparing-values.md

 layout: default
 section: expressions
 title: "Compare Values"
-description: "How to compare to values and return a result."
+description: "Use this in a calculation field to compare multiple values and return a specific value based on the values entered."
 category: section
 ---

-Use this in a calculation field to compare multiple values and return a specific value based on the values entered.

 {% highlight  js %}
 // Define the variables that you wish to use